abasallo/electrometro.es/README.md

 Introduction
 --------------

-Electrómetro is a web application, deployed as a mobile one using Ionic and allowing users to check, for the new spanish hourly electric bill, instant and historic prices, set alarms, etc.
+Electrómetro is a web application, deployed as a mobile one using Ionic, and allowing users to check, for the new spanish hourly electric bill, instant and historic prices, set alarms, etc.

 front directory
 --------------